okuvshynov/rlscout/README.md

 ## LIFO order notes

+### Notes after first tests

+1. We are optimizing for winning a game, not 'minimize number of searches', which might be a little different objective, especially when taking into account transposition table.
+Let's plot a chart of number of nodes visited per model iteration.

+2. AB search needs to work in more constrained environment.

+3. Self-play takes time and we need to allocate resources accordingly.
+What's the right way to allocate between training, self-play and evaluation?

 ### Smaller model testing

 Testing much smaller model with 1 residual block using run_single_host.
 Is it still pretty good, getting solved 6x6 in 2817.94s after ~6-8h of self-play training.